PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maximum absolute error `1.9073486328125e-06`, and both conversion checks record zero process-tree SWAP.

+The production-proven static Conv/Mul affine fold now has a bounded indexed owner in `conv_mul_affine_fold.py`.
+It accepts only `CONV_2D(fused=NONE) -> MUL(fused=NONE)` with an exclusive FLOAT32 `[1,1,1,O]` scale, exclusive FLOAT32 `[O,1,1,I]` filter and `[O]` bias, static equal NHWC-compatible Conv/Mul output views, SAME padding, unit stride and dilation, resolved graph ownership, safe public boundaries, and no constant Add suffix.
+Each candidate is captured in an immutable operator/tensor contract and resolved again immediately before apply.
+The rewrite changes the Conv output and removes Mul through differential `ModelIRGraphIndex` updates, reconciles the Session `LayoutState`, and obeys a deterministic candidate/rewrite bound without internal pruning or complete producer/consumer-map reconstruction.

+The existing wrapper remains the single compatibility and cleanup boundary.
+Add-only, Mul/Add, fused-ReLU, missing-bias, scalar or relaxed coefficients, dynamic signatures, quantized/shared/public constants, and all other strict rejects therefore continue through the historical implementation.
+The indexed bias calculation deliberately retains the legacy float32 `bias * scale + positive_zero` operation order.
+That apparently redundant addition canonicalizes an IEEE-754 negative-zero product to positive zero and is required for byte-identical serialized buffers.

+Tier 2 `iat_llie_180x320.onnx` establishes the real owner with indexed counts `12, 0, 0`; all twelve are Mul-only folds and the fallback has no residual rewrite.
+Its float32, float16, and correspondence artifacts remain byte-identical to the pre-extraction baseline.
+The sequential `-cotof` gate passes with maximum absolute error `4.470348358154297e-07` and zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter